jscherff/cmdbd/README.md

 * Product ID
 * Serial Number
 * Changes
-The **Changes** column contains a JSON object that reepreaents a collection of one or more changes.
-Each change element has the following fields:
+For a given record, the **Changes** column contains a JSON object that represents a collection of one or more changes.
+Each change element in the collection has the following fields:
 * Property Name
 * Old Value
 * New Value